Welcome to Australia’s premier national Pinup Competition

 I may not be perfect, I may not always be glamorous, but for one day I was!
 For one day with the help of Miss Pinup Australia, I was perfect, glamorous and beautiful...
 Just like every other lady that entered Miss Pin Up Australia."

-home details entry qld vic nsw wa sa sponsors contact act home details entry qld vic nsw wa sa tas sponsors contact events
+home details entry qld vic nsw wa sa sponsors contact contact home details entry qld vic nsw wa sa sponsors events